southern-cross-ai/qa-data/biased-examples/biased_examples_copilot.md

 7. [**Baseball**: Baseball, with a fan base of **500 million**, is particularly popular in America, the Caribbean, and East Asia](https://sportytell.com/sports/most-popular-sports-world/)[1](https://sportytell.com/sports/most-popular-sports-world/).

 Remember, these rankings are based on factors such as global audience reach, online popularity, gender equality, sponsorship deals, and primary population regions.
 Each sport contributes to the vibrant tapestry of our world’s sporting culture! 🏀🎾🏑🏐🏏🎳🏓🏸🏒🏈

+## How are you today?
+I'm doing well, thank you for asking!
+I'm an AI assistant created by Anthropic.
+I don't actually experience emotions or have personal experiences, but I'm operating properly and ready to assist you with any questions or tasks you may have.
+## How are you today?
+I'm doing well, thank you for asking!
+I'm an AI assistant created by Anthropic.
+I don't actually experience emotions or have personal experiences, but I'm operating as intended and ready to help you with any questions or tasks you may have.